About RI

 Measurement technology has been the focus of his entire career starting with his early work experience as R&D Project Leader for Hewlett-Packard (later Agilent) Network Measurements Division in Santa Rosa where he was responsible for the microwave receiver and processing (i.e. "bottom box") of the record-breaking HP 8510 Microwave Network Analyzer.
 After the enormous success of that network analyzer, Mark went on to lead the marketing efforts for HP's RF and Scalar Microwave Network Analyzer products.
 The next phase of Mark's career was VP of Engineering for EIP Microwave, a maker of electronic counters and other instrumentation.
 While at EIP, he discovered a need for high performance automated instruments.
 He left EIP to found Roos Instruments to serve this market for high-speed RF instrumentation with capabilities suitable for high volume manufacturing.

-Early on, Roos Instruments received funding from DARPA via a Small Business Innovative Research (SBIR) grant.
-The grant allowed Roos Instruments to develop a totally new approach to RF measurements using a single receiver and advanced software -- ideas Mark pioneered.
+Early on, Roos Instruments received funding from DARPA via a SBIR grant.
+The initial funding allowed Roos Instruments to develop a totally new approach to RF measurements using a single receiver and advanced software -- ideas Mark pioneered.
 Early in 1994, Roos Instruments won a comprehensive benchmark at Motorola with the RI7100A, resulting in its first major success.
 Thus began Roos Instruments' rise as the supplier of these advanced technologies in production testers world-wide.

-RI's commitment to a responsible environment goes beyond the typical company, we have been leading the industry with 100% renewable energy, commitment to reclaim and recycle all RI equipment, and a commitment to reduce and reuse office resources.
-More...
+Roos Instruments' commitment to corporate social responsibility leads the industry with 100% renewable energy, commitment to reclaim and recycle all RI equipment, and a commitment to reduce and reuse office resources.
+We also adopt the Responsible Business Alliance's Code of Conduct.

 Privacy

-The privacy and protection of your personal and financial information is very important to us.
-This privacy statement fully describes our information gathering and dissemination practices.
+The privacy and protection of your personal and financial information is important to us.
 We will never sell any information gathered about you.
-Roos Instruments uses your personal information for building your account, and facilitating the request for quote and RI Kit ordering process.
+We use your personal information for the RI Kit ordering process.